 B.M.C.
 Mono Power Amplifier M2

 B.M.C.
-Audio introduces the new M2 mono power amplifer, featuring a new LEF amplifier generation.
+Audio introduces the M2 mono power amplifier, featuring a new LEF amplifier generation.

 B.M.C.'s M2 is a distortion-free LEF Mono Power Amplifier with adjustable gain DIGM and a balanced XLR-CI input.
 The AMP M1 can also be used as a classical monaural power amplifier.

 LEF = Load-Effect Free

 In the short B.M.C. signal chain, the unattenuated signal is used from the fixed output of the source, while our exclusive DIGM system adjusts the volume by setting the gain of the amplifier.
 The lossless volume-setting happens at the B.M.C.
 DAC 1, which optically transmits the desired value to the M2.

 Tonal and technical crème de la crème: B.M.C.'s balanced Current Injection (CI) input imparts an even more intense musical experience by processing the original signal current until it generates the adjustable speaker output voltage.

 The channel separation by two separate mono power amplifiers cannot be surpassed.